 Clifton Park Museum, Rotherham

-Clifton Park Museum is housed within a fine Grade II* listed building designed by the renowned architect, John Carr.
+Clifton Park Museum is housed within a fine Grade II* listed building designed by the renowned architect John Carr.
+The museum redevelopment was a project for Rotherham Metropolitan Borough Council.

 - Interior Design

-The building was extended in the 1970s and the Rotherham Metropolitan Borough Council project has involved comprehensive repair and redecoration of the original house and remodelling of the extension.
-The courtyard in the extension has been re-roofed with a lantern light allowing controlled natural light into the heart of the building where there is a multi-functional display and lecture facility.
+The building was extended in the 1970s and this project has involved comprehensive repair and redecoration of the original house, as well as a remodelling of the extension.
+The courtyard in the extension has been re-roofed with a lantern light, allowing controlled natural light into the heart of the building where there is a multi-functional display and lecture facility.

 Related Conservation and Refurb Projects